anugaDev/Zitro_TechnicalTest/README.md

 - 3×3 grid with dynamically built reel strips from a `SpriteAtlas`.
 - Reel flow and order implemented in the controller for clear responsibility isolation in each layer.
 - Frame-by-frame tween animation driven by the reel's update loop.
-- All reel dimensions centralised in `SlotGameConfiguration` (single-file resizing).
+- All reel dimensions centralised in `SlotGameConfiguration`.
-- Assets read from `AppCache` — no runtime loading in game scenes.
 - Sounds: spin start, spin loop, stop per reel, win.

 ---